The UAE has recently published its new economic substance (ES) legislation.

-Relevant companies should ensure that their boards have frequent documented meetings in the UAE and all the records should be kept within the country.
+Relevant companies should ensure that their boards have frequent documented meetings in the UAE, and all the records should be kept within the country.

 For legal entities such as branches and representative offices, the manager must be physically present in the UAE when making the main decisions.

-Corporates that fall within the remit of the new legislation will need to prepare and submit to the regulatory authority a report no later than 12 months after the end of the corporate’s financial year.
+Corporations impacted under the new legislation will need to prepare and submit to the regulatory authority a report no later than 12 months after the end of the corporate’s financial year.